Central limit theorems for $U$-statistics of Poisson point processes: Geometric -statistics

 \subsection{Central limit theorems for Poisson hyperplanes}

-We use Theorem \ref{thm:CLTgeometric} to establish central limit theorems for Poisson hyperplane processes.
-Let $\eta$ be a Poisson process on the space $\mathcal{H}$ of all hyperplanes in $\R^d$ with an intensity measure of the form

-with $\lambda\in\R^+$ and a $\sigma$-finite non-atomic measure $\theta$.
-The Poisson hyperplane process is only observed in a bounded window $W\subset\R^d$.
-Thus, we can view $\eta$ as a Poisson process in the set $[W]$ defined by
+We use Theorem~\ref{thm:CLTgeometric} to establish central limit theorems for Poisson hyperplane processes.
+Let $\eta$ be a Poisson process on the space $\mathcal{H}$ of all hyperplanes in $\R^d$ with an intensity measure of the form $\mu(\cdot)=\lambda\theta(\cdot)$ with $\lambda\in\R^+$ and a $\sigma$-finite nonatomic\vadjust{\goodbreak} measure $\theta$.
+The Poisson hyperplane process is only observed in a compact convex window $W\subset\R^d$ with interior points.
+Thus, we can view $\eta$ as a Poisson process on the set $[W]$ defined by

 Given the hyperplane process $\eta$, we investigate the $(d-k)$-flats in $W$ which occur as the intersection of $k$ hyperplanes of $\eta$.
-In particular, we are interested in the sum of their $i$-th intrinsic volumes given by
+In particular, we are interested in the sum of their $i$th intrinsic volumes given by

-for $i=0, \dots, d-k$ and $k=1,\hdots,d$.
-For the definition of the $i$-th intrinsic volume $V_i(\cdot)$ we refer to \cite{Schn4}.
-We remark that $V_0(K)$ is the Euler characteristic of the set $K$, and that $V_{n} (K) $ of an $n$-dimensional convex set $K$ is the Lebesgue measure $\Lambda_n (K)$.
-Thus $\Phi^k_0$ is the number of $(d-k)$-flats in $W$ and $\Phi^k_{d-k}$ is their $(d-k)$-volume.
-To ensure that the expectations of these random variables are neither 0 nor infinite, intersections must occur with positive probability and must be at most $d-k$ dimensional with probability one.
-For example, this is guaranteed if the hyperplane process is stationary and the direction distribution is not concentrated on a great subsphere.
+for $i=0, \ldots, d-k$ and $k=1,\ldots,d$.
+For the definition of the $i$th intrinsic volume $V_i(\cdot)$ we refer to \cite{Schn4}.
+We remark that $V_0(K)$ is the Euler characteristic of the set~$K$, and that $V_{n} (K) $ of an $n$-dimensional convex set~$K$ is the Lebesgue measure $\Lambda_n (K)$.
+Thus $\Phi^k_0$ is the number of $(d-k)$-flats in $W$, and $\Phi^k_{d-k}$ is their $(d-k)$-volume.
+To ensure that the expectations of these random variables are neither 0 nor infinite, we assume that: \begin{itemize} \item$0<\theta([W])<\infty$; \item$2\leq k \leq d$ independent random hyperplanes on $[W]$ with probability measure $\theta(\cdot)/\theta([W])$ intersect in a $(d-k)$-flat almost surely and their intersection flat hits the interior of $W$ with positive probability. \end{itemize} For example, these conditions are satisfied if the hyperplane process is stationary and the directional distribution is not concentrated on a great subsphere.

-The fact that the summands in the definitions of $\Phi_i^k$ are bounded and have a bounded support makes sure that the fourth moments in $M_{ij}(\cdot)$ are finite and we can apply Theorem \ref{thm:CLTgeometric}: \begin{theorem} Let $N$ be a standard Gaussian random variable.
-Then constants $c_{\Phi}(W,k,i)$ exist such that
+The fact that the summands in the definition of $\Phi_i^k$ are bounded and have a bounded support makes sure that the fourth moments in $M_{ij}(\cdot)$ are finite, and we can apply Theorem \ref{thm:CLTgeometric}: \begin{theorem} Let $N$ be a standard Gaussian random variable.
+Then constants $c_{\Phi }(W,k,i)$ exist such that

-for $\lambda\geq1$ and $i=1, \dots d-k, k=1,\hdots,d$. \end{theorem}
+for $\lambda\geq1$, $i=0, \ldots, d-k$ and $k=1,\ldots,d$. \end{theorem}

 Furthermore, the asymptotic variances are given by